I don’t know about you, but a lot of my conversations go something like this:

 Writing for others

-For the last 21 years, the umbrella company I work for has offered communication solutions to millions of people.
+For the last 21 years, the umbrella company (a group of companies, not a company that sells umbrellas, to be clear) I work for has offered communication solutions to millions of people.
 With 9 SaaS agencies and a huge focus on communication, you’d be surprised to hear I’m the first writer they ever hired!

 ATM: enjoying the honor, learning curve, independence, and structure.